Mets snap 5-game skid with 5-3 win over Nationals

+NEW YORK (AP) — Once they were informed no change was imminent in the dugout, the New York Mets looked a lot more relaxed at the plate.

-NEW YORK (AP) — Amed Rosario and Pete Alonso homered in the first inning as the New York Mets, after learning embattled manager Mickey Callaway is staying around, broke out of their offensive funk a bit to beat the Washington Nationals 5-3 on Monday night.
+Amed Rosario and Pete Alonso homered in the first inning as the Mets, after learning embattled manager Mickey Callaway is staying around, broke out of their offensive funk to beat the Washington Nationals 5-3 on Monday night.

+“I’m really happy that we rose to the occasion today,” Alonso said.
+“I think he deserves to be our manager.
+He’s a great leader and we love playing for him.”

-Carlos Gómez cracked an RBI double off the wall for his first Mets hit in 12 years, and slumping Todd Frazier had a run-scoring single to help New York (21-25) stop a five-game losing streak.
-After the Mets built a 4-0 lead in the third, fill-in starter Wilmer Font and five relievers held off the rival Nationals in the opener of a four-game series.
+Carlos Gómez cracked an RBI double off the wall for his first Mets hit in 12 years, and Todd Frazier had a run-scoring single to help New York (21-25) stop a five-game losing streak.

+After the Mets built a 4-0 lead in the third against Patrick Corbin, fill-in starter Wilmer Font and five relievers held off the rival Nationals in the opener of a four-game series.

+“The at-bats were obviously way more quality,” Callaway said.
+“Great pitcher out there, one of the best in the game, and we grinded it out.”

 Anthony Rendon homered again and Yan Gomes had three hits for Washington, including an RBI single.
+Juan Soto also singled home a run to make it 4-3 before Robert Gsellman got out of the eighth.

-Patrick Corbin (4-2) was tagged for four runs and six hits over five innings.
+Corbin (4-2) was tagged for four runs and six hits over five innings.
 The $140 million lefty, who has faced the Mets four times in 10 starts this season, struck out 11 in a 5-1 victory against them at home last Wednesday.

+“They made me battle all night,” Corbin said.
+“They’ve seen me a lot.
+I’ve seen them a lot.
+Tonight they got me.
+Just made a couple mistakes, wasn’t as sharp as I’ve been.”

-Pinch-hitter Dominic Smith delivered a two-out RBI single in the eighth on the first pitch from left-hander Tony Sipp, who came off the injured list earlier in the day.
+Pinch-hitter Dominic Smith delivered a two-out RBI single in the bottom of the eighth on the first pitch from left-hander Tony Sipp, who came off the injured list earlier in the day.

-Font, starting in place of injured Jason Vargas, lasted four innings before Drew Gagnon (2-0) tossed two hitless innings.
-Edwin Díaz pitched out of trouble in a scoreless ninth for his 11th save.
+Font, pitching in place of injured Jason Vargas, was told he was starting when he arrived at the ballpark.
+He lasted four innings before Drew Gagnon (2-0) tossed two hitless innings.
+Edwin Díaz pitched out of trouble in a scoreless ninth for his 11th save in 11 tries.

+“It was super important to get home and to get that first victory out of the way,” Font said through a translator.

-Before the game, with questions intensifying about Callaway’s job security early in his second season as skipper, the Mets held a meeting with players and coaches to declare support for the staff.
+Before the game, with questions intensifying about Callaway’s job security early in his second season as skipper, the Mets front office held a meeting with players and coaches to declare support for the staff.

 “Mickey is our manager now.
 Mickey is our manager going forward,” general manager Brodie Van Wagenen said at a news conference attended by chief operating officer Jeff Wilpon.

+The Mets had lost 21 of 32 games overall, including all three at major league-worst Miami over the weekend — becoming the first team to get swept by the lowly Marlins since 2017.
+New York totaled only three hits in consecutive shutouts Saturday and Sunday, the first time the club was held to two hits or fewer in consecutive games since 1967.

-“We’re not looking to blame a manager,” the GM added.
+“We’re not looking to blame a manager,” Van Wagenen said.
 “He has our full support to lead this team for the foreseeable future.”

-New York had lost 21 of 32 overall and was swept in three games at lowly Miami over the weekend, totaling only three hits in consecutive shutouts Saturday and Sunday.
+It took all of six batters for the Mets to get three hits Monday.

 Rosario’s homer to straightaway center field on Corbin’s fourth pitch, an 0-2 fastball, snapped a 19-inning scoreless stretch.
-Alonso hit the 15th long ball of his rookie season two batters later.
+Alonso hit his 15th home run two batters later, matching Ron Swoboda (1965) for most by a Mets rookie before the All-Star break.

+“That was great,” Frazier said.
+“Kind of came together today, talked about a few things, got a few things off our chest.
+We felt good going into today’s game.”

 TRAINER’S ROOM

 Nationals: Sipp was reinstated from the 10-day IL after missing 11 games with a strained oblique.
 The team also designated LHP Dan Jennings for assignment and claimed RHP Javy Guerra off waivers from Toronto.
-The Nationals hope Guerra will join them on Tuesday. … 1B Matt Adams (strained left shoulder) took strong swings, manager Dave Martinez said. … 1B Ryan Zimmerman (plantar fascitis) felt less sore than he expected after running Sunday, according to Martinez.
+The Nationals hope Guerra will join them Tuesday. … 1B Ryan Zimmerman (plantar fascitis) felt less sore than he expected after running Sunday, according to manager Dave Martinez.
 Zimmerman was scheduled to do some baseball activities Monday.

 Mets: Right-handed reliever Seth Lugo was placed on the 10-day IL with tendinitis in his pitching shoulder.
 The team selected the contract of left-hander Héctor Santiago from Triple-A Syracuse and transferred infielder Jed Lowrie to the 60-day IL. … Van Wagenen said OF Michael Conforto, on the seven-day concussion list, has been symptom-free for three days.